Inside the health care bill: Trump wanted 'heart.' He didn't get it

 The goal was to encourage younger and healthier people to enter the market so insurers weren’t left on the hook for only more expensive patients who were more likely to seek coverage.
 It didn’t work as well as intended, however, and insurers complained that the penalties were too weak and left them with a sicker crop of patients who required them to raise premiums to cover.

-This bill eliminates the penalties entirely, though, and instead counts on healthier people deciding coverage is affordable enough for them to get covered.
+This bill eliminates the penalties entirely, though, and instead counts on healthier people deciding coverage is affordable enough for them to purchase.
 That could be a problem if they conclude that the new insurance, which could have higher deductibles, is not worth the trouble.

 “I just don’t see why people would sign up,” Joe Antos, a fellow at the American Enterprise Institute, told NBC News.

 If they don’t come off the sidelines, or if they drop their existing coverage, premiums could rise for everyone as markets become dominated by sicker customers.
-The Society of Actuaries indicated in a statement on Thursday they would be watching this issue closely.
+Rebecca Owen, health research actuary at the Society of Actuaries, said in a statement on Thursday that she was concerned the bill could create "anti-selection" and would be watching this issue closely.

 Taxes